What are the actual concerns that make so many people upset about the leaf blower?

 While government regulation might help with emission levels, noise concerns might best be dealt with using more social approaches.
 Establishing neighborhood-wide leaf blowing intervals, or limiting the activity to a single day per week, would help make our lives a little better.
 As an added benefit, this would also help people feel that their concerns are being heard, and foster a sense of community.

-Also read: How to Use a Leaf Blower
+Also read: What is a Good CFM for a Leaf Blower

 Also read: How to Clean Dryer Vent with a Leaf Blower